|

 Each district includes a

-one District Court for the whole state.
-California has four district
+only one District Court for the whole state.
+California has

 There are also two special Trial Courts that hear certain kinds